 Financial Contingency

-If you can’t get a mortgage, a finance contingency, also known as a mortgage contingency, permits you to get out of the contract.
+If you are unable to obtain a mortgage, a finance contingency, often known as a mortgage contingency, allows you to exit the contract.

-Before placing an offer on a house, you should be pre-approved for a mortgage.
-Even if you have a pre-approval letter, the lender may discover more information during underwriting, your financial status may worsen, or mortgage rates may rise, making it more difficult for you to qualify.
-In certain cases, you may be unable to obtain a mortgage and, as a result, be unable to purchase the house.
+You should get pre-approved for a mortgage before making an offer on a property.
+Even if you receive a pre-approval letter, the lender may uncover additional facts throughout the screening process, your financial situation may deteriorate, or mortgage rates may rise, making it more difficult for you to qualify.
+In some situations, you may be unable to secure a mortgage and hence cannot purchase the home.

 Appraisal Contingency